 No, PIM’s are voluntary.
 They may be applied for separately or in combination with your building consent.

-All applications must be accompanied by three copies of the following documents:
+All applications must be accompanied by the following documents:

 We'll issue your PIM in 20 working days of receiving your application.